yuvalmGS/gigaspaces-wiki-jekyll/tutorials/your-first-data-grid-application.markdown

 The result is a `GigaSpace` instance, which is a proxy to the `myGrid` data grid.

-{%infosign%} The `UrlSpaceConfigurer` and `GigaSpaceConfigurer` provide additional options which are not covered in this tutorial.
+{%info%} The `UrlSpaceConfigurer` and `GigaSpaceConfigurer` provide additional options which are not covered in this tutorial.{%endinfo%}

 ### Implementing a POJO